 There are several different flu vaccines available:

-- Quadrivalent Influenza Vaccine: A quadrivalent influenza (flu) vaccine is designed to protect against four different flu viruses, including two influenza A viruses and two influenza B viruses.
+- Quadrivalent Influenza Vaccine: The quadrivalent influenza (flu) vaccine protects against four different flu viruses, including two influenza A viruses and two influenza B viruses.

 - Flu Vaccination by Jet Injector: A jet injector is a medical device used for vaccination that uses a high-pressure, narrow stream of fluid to penetrate the skin instead of a hypodermic needle.
 Available for people between 18-64 years old.

 - Fluzone High-Dose Seasonal Influenza Vaccine: In the United States, Fluzone High-Dose Quadrivalent is licensed only for persons aged 65 years and older.

 Who Should Get a Flu Shot in 2021-2022

 For the best protection, it is recommended that everyone six months and older should get vaccinated annually.
 Vaccination is even more critical for people who are at high risk for flu complications; this includes individuals includes people 65 years and older, people of any age with certain chronic medical conditions (such as asthma, diabetes, or heart disease), pregnant women, and children younger than five years, but especially those younger than two years old.

 Aside from getting the flu vaccine, you can also do the following to protect yourself from the flu as well as other infections:

 - Wash your hands regularly